-Here's How To Make Your Workout Schedule Work For You
+How To Make A Workout Schedule That Works For You

 Getting into a regular exercise routine can have a huge range of benefits, such as improved sleep and energy levels, as well as better posture, brain health and stress-management.
 Not to mention the feel-good factor that comes from the endorphin rush and the satisfaction of completing a workout!

-Just as your life and fitness level will change, so will your workout routine, and it can be confusing to know how to schedule your week to get the balance right.
+As your life, fitness level and goals change, it’s normal for your workout routine to change too, but it can be confusing to know how to schedule your week to get the balance right.
 You want to reap all those benefits and see results, while also making sure you have enough downtime to rest and avoid injury or burnout.

 At any stage of your fitness journey, it’s common to wonder things like, how many days a week should I be working out?
 What is the best time of day to workout?
 How much rest do I need in between workouts?
-Is stretching important?
+Is stretching and foam rolling important?
 How much cardio vs. strength training should I be doing?
 Does HIIT need to be part of my routine?
 How long do my workouts need to be?

-There’s no hard and fast rule when it comes to creating a great routine.
-When everyone has different fitness goals, starting points, and time available to spend exercising, there are no hard and fast rules or a one size fits all approach.
-That’s the beauty of it!
-The most important thing is finding a routine that works for you and one you enjoy.
+Because everyone has different fitness goals, starting points, and time available to spend exercising, there are no hard and fast rules or a one size fits all approach when it comes to creating a great routine.
+The most important thing is finding a sustainable routine that works for you and one you enjoy.

 Beyond that, there are some general tips for creating a balanced workout schedule to help build your strength and fitness.
-We also got the lowdown from our team of expert exercise scientists on how they structure the Sweat programs to help you get the most out of your week.
+We also got the lowdown from the team at Sweat on how they structure the Sweat programs to help you get the most out of your week.

 How often should you workout?

-According to our exercise science team, figuring this out comes down to your goals and current fitness level.
+Figuring this out comes down to your goals and current fitness level.
 In an ideal world, everyone would have plenty of time each day to get moving, but we know that’s not always the reality.
-That’s why we create efficient workouts that will fit any schedule.
+That’s why the Sweat app is packed with efficient workouts to fit any schedule.

-If you’re fit and active already, then four to six workouts a week will probably be your sweet spot to maintain or continue building your fitness, depending on the intensity and training style.
-If you’re new to exercising or are coming back from a break, you may want to reduce that to two to three to build your fitness and give your body time to recover - we don’t want you burning out in week one or feeling constantly sore!
+If you’re fit and active already, then three to six workouts a week will probably be your sweet spot to maintain or continue building your fitness, depending on the intensity and training style.
+If you’re new to exercising or are coming back from a break, you may want to start with two to three sessions a week to build your fitness and give your body time to recover - we don’t want you burning out in week one or feeling constantly sore!
 Once you feel ready to progress, you can dial it up.

-If you’re just starting out with a new program a couple of times a week, you can also add in some more gentle forms of movement like walking, cycling or stretching.
-This will help to make exercise a habit, without putting too much strain on your body too quickly.
+If you’re starting out with a couple of workouts each week, you can also add in some more gentle forms of movement like walking, cycling or stretching.
+This will help make exercise a habit without putting too much strain on your body too quickly.

 What time of day is best to workout?

 The best time of day to exercise is whenever you can fit it in or feel your best - everybody is different!
 You might love to get your workouts done and dusted straight away, while your best friend might find it too hard to squeeze in an early morning session or have more energy in the afternoon.

 It helps to look at your schedule at the start of the week to find the times when it will be easiest to commit and make a plan.

 The Planner in the Sweat app is an awesome place to plan and keep track of your schedule.
-You can use the suggested workout plan or set your own, and use it to keep track of your schedule, steps, and completed activities in either a week or month view.
+You can use the suggested workout plan or set your own, and use it to keep track of your schedule, steps, and completed activities in either a weekly or monthly view.

 When planning your week, it can help to think about what time of day you feel most energetic.
 Would you rather start or end your day with a workout, or do you prefer a lunchtime Sweat to break up the day?